fjoe88/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Zhou Fang (方舟) and I am a data analysis engineer at Micron Fab 2 where I work on improving our semiconductor wafer fabrication yield through extracting insights from data.
+My name is Zhou Fang (方舟) and I am a Data Analysis Engineer at Micron Fab 2 where I work on improving our semiconductor wafer fabrication yield through extracting insights from data wherever I can find them at.
 My first name is pronounced exactly the same as JOE hence I go by Joe as well.
-I love using R and the R community, and I dab with Python too for its Machine Learning libraries.
-I'm good at soccer, and support Chelsea FC since I was 10 (London is Blue!).
+I enjoy using R for the many packages and the R community, and I dab with Python too for its Machine Learning libraries.
+I'm good at soccer, and supported Chelsea FC since when I was 10 (London is Blue!).

 I studied Mechanical Engineering with concentration on Automotive in Turin, Italy where I had a wonderful time.
-I moved to US and finished my MS in Mechanical Engineering at Columbia University in the city of New York, I had a great time there too.
+I moved to the United States in 2011 and finished my MS in Mechanical Engineering at Columbia University in the city of New York, I had a great time there, too.

 I live in Lehi, UT, with my wife, and my golden retriever - Ollie.